BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - check center of rotation position
 - activate graphical overlay
 - verify position and orientation of the marker
-If don't have a clue where the cor of your motion rig is supposed to be, you can try this procedure, that should work for most motion rig setups:
+If don't have a clue where the cor of your motion rig is supposed to be, you can try this procedure, that should work for most motion rig setups (you can also find a video of a similar procedure at [YouTube](https://youtu.be/mIIlIlV-B_4)):
 1. Find a way to feed your motion software with artificial rotational telemetry (e.g. Joystick mode in the Setup section of SRS, a sine wave generator for FlyPT Mover or Gamepad / DirectInput plugin for YawVR Game Engine.
 2. Calibrate your cor (ctrl+del by default) as described in [here](#calibrate-virtual-tracker) and activate motion compenation
 3. Find the right height